 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
-This standard adds to U.S. GAAP an impairment model (known as the current expected credit loss ("CECL") model) that is based on expected losses rather than incurred losses.
+This standard adds to U.S. GAAP an impairment model known as the current expected credit loss ("CECL model") that is based on expected losses rather than incurred losses.
 Under the new guidance, an entity recognizes as an allowance its estimate of expected credit losses, which is intended to result in the more timely recognition of losses.
 Under the CECL model, entities will estimate credit losses over the entire contractual term of the instrument (considering estimated prepayments, but not expected extensions or modifications) from the date of initial recognition of the financial instrument.
 Measurement of expected credit losses are to be based on relevant forecasts that affect collectability.
 The scope of financial assets within the CECL methodology is broad and includes trade receivables from certain revenue transactions and certain off-balance sheet credit exposures.
 Different components of the guidance require modified retrospective or prospective adoption.
-ASU 2019-10 deferred the effective date of ASU 2016-13 for all entities except SEC filers that are not smaller reporting companies.
+ASU 2019-10 deferred the effective date of ASU 2016-13 for smaller reporting companies.
 This standard will be effective for us as of January 1, 2023.
 While our review is ongoing, we believe ASU 2016-13 will only have applicability to our receivables from revenue transactions.
-Under ASC 606, revenue is recognized when, among other criteria, it is probable that the entity will collect the consideration to which it is entitled for goods or services transferred to a customer.
+Under ASC Topic 606, revenue is recognized when, among other criteria, it is probable that the entity will collect the consideration to which it is entitled for goods or services transferred to a customer.
 At the point that trade receivables are recorded, they become subject to the CECL model and estimates of expected credit losses on trade receivables over their contractual life will be required to be recorded at inception based on historical information, current conditions, and reasonable and supportable forecasts.
-The Company is currently evaluating whether the new guidance wil
+The Company has reviewed the pronouncement and not found any indication nor do we expect to find that the new guidance will have an impact on our consolidated financial statements or existing internal controls.